sjgarland/YeomanGuide/Notes/HowTo/Develop.md

 # How to Develop Excel Add-ins

-The code produced by the [Yo Office generator](https://github.com/OfficeDev/generator-office) for the Angular/TypeScript framework has problems that prevent deploying it successfully.
-These notes describe those problems and how to fix them.
-These fixes are incorporated in the code for this XLray add-in.
+The code produced by the [Yo Office generator](https://github.com/OfficeDev/generator-office) for the Angular/TypeScript framework has problems that prevent successful deployment.
+These notes describe these problems and fixes for them that are incorporated in this Yeoman Guide add-in.

 ## Problems

 **Problem:** The add-in's icon did not appear during sideloading (from the _Insert_ tab).
-It appeared with the _Show Taskpane_ button for the add-in on Excel's _Home_ tab when testing with _npm run_, but not when running a production build with the manifest _xlray.xml_.
+It appeared with the _Show Taskpane_ button for the add-in on Excel's _Home_ tab when testing with _npm run_, but not when running a production build with the manifest _Yeoman Guide.xml_.

 **Fix:** Added an entry to the _CopyWebpackPlugin_ in _webpack.config.js_ to include the _assets_ directory in the production build (renamed here to the _images_ directory).